Why Wi-Fi is Essential in Education

-Most homes these days are host to excellent connectivity, running multiple streaming services, intelligent home systems like Nest or Hive, as well as supporting multiple devices per household member, from wearable tech like Apple Watches to smartphones, laptops, tablets and more.
-This is not an unusual setup, and users expect their WiFi to support these functions.
+Most homes these days are host to excellent connectivity, running multiple streaming services, intelligent home systems, as well as supporting multiple devices per household member, from wearable tech like Apple Watches to smartphones, laptops, tablets and more.
+This is not an unusual setup, and home users expect their Wi-Fi to support these functions.

-In contrast, the same cannot be said of educational environments.
+The same cannot often be said of educational environments.
 Many schools, colleges and universities are using legacy wireless technology that limits connectivity, and the student experience.
 Some are still using wired solutions.
 The drawback is that these limitations hinder the learning, working and socialising potential of students and staff.
 Having a wired network, in particular, makes a whole generation of classroom technology simply unusable.

 • Supporting 1:1 devices for personalised learning